Public holidays in Armenia: Vardavar

-Every year, 14 weeks after Easter, Armenians celebrate Vardavar (Վարդավար), a lively festival where people soak each other with water using hoses, buckets, spray guns, and other tools.
-Regardless of who you are or where you are, you will get wet if you are out and about during Vardavar.
+Every year, 14 weeks after Easter, Armenians celebrate Vardavar (Վարդավար), a festival where people soak each other with water using hoses, buckets, spray guns, and other tools.

 The origins of Vardavar trace back to ancient Armenian pagan traditions.
 Historically, on this day known as Water Day, Armenians made offerings of red roses to Astłik, the goddess of water, beauty, love, and fertility.
 The name "Vardavar" itself is a blend of the words "vard" (meaning "rose") and "var" (meaning "burn") in Armenian.

 Despite its pagan roots, Vardavar has been seamlessly integrated into Christian Armenian culture.
 Following Armenia's conversion to Christianity in 301 AD, the explicit pagan elements were removed from the celebration.
 However, the festival's essence, symbolized by the joyous and communal water splashing, remains a beloved tradition.

 Armenian Earthquake Memorial Day

 Armenian Earthquake Memorial Day is a day of remembrance in Armenia for the earthquake of magnitude 6.9 on the Richter scale that struck in northwest Armenia (then part of the Soviet Union) on 7 December 1988.
 The earthquake damaged much of the country's infrastructure, especially in the cities of Spitak, Leninakan (now Gyumri), Kirovakan (now Vanadzor), and Stepanavan, along with other small towns and villages near the epicenter.

-Each year, 7 December is recognized by the government of Armenia (and the de facto government of Nagorno-Karabakh) as a day of remembrance of the tragedies that stemmed from the earthquake in 1988.
+Each year, 7 December is recognized by the government of Armenia (and formerly the de facto government of Nagorno-Karabakh) as a day of remembrance of the tragedies that stemmed from the earthquake in 1988.